 If you would like to appoint a person to file a grievance, request a coverage determination or exception or make an appeal on your behalf, you and the person accepting the appointment must fill out an Appointment of Representative Form (or a written equivalent) and submit it with the request.
 Click here for further instructions on how to appoint a Medicare Part D representative.

 Express Scripts Medicare Transition Process

 As a new or continuing member in our plan, you may be taking drugs that are not on our formulary.
 Or, you may be taking a drug that is on our formulary, but your ability to get it is limited.
 You should talk to your doctor to decide if you should switch to an appropriate drug that we cover or request a formulary exception so that we will cover the drug you take.
-For each of your drugs that is not on our formulary, or if your ability to get your drugs is limited, we will cover a temporary supply up to at least 30 days at retail (unless you have a prescription written for fewer days) when you go to a network pharmacy within the first 90 days of the calendar year (or the first 90 days of your effective date if your coverage begins after the first of the year).
+For each of your drugs that is not on our formulary, or if your ability to get your drugs is limited, we will cover a temporary supply for a maximum 30 days at retail (unless you have a prescription written for fewer days) when you go to a network pharmacy within the first 90 days of the calendar year (or the first 90 days of your effective date if your coverage begins after the first of the year).
 After your first 30-day supply, we will not pay for these drugs.
-For additional information on our transition policy or if you are a resident of a long-term care facility, please refer to the plan's Evidence of Coverage.
+For additional information on our transition policy or if you are a resident of a long-term care facility, please refer to the plan's Medicare Part D Evidence of Coverage.

 You may be able to get Medicare Extra Help to pay for your prescription drug premiums and costs.
 To see if you qualify for getting Medicare Extra Help, call:

 If you get Extra Help from Medicare to help pay for your Medicare prescription drug plan costs, your monthly plan premium will be lower than what it would be if you did not get Extra Help from Medicare.
 However, it does not include any Medicare Part B premium you may have to pay.